Annie Dods_full resize for bio page.jpg

 Selected Project Experience

-• Schusterman Family Foundation Fellowship and Alumni evaluation and learning partner
+• Schusterman Family Foundation Fellowship and Alumni Evaluation and Learning Partner

 • Evaluation of Genentech’s Futurelab Initiative